sagemath/sagewiki_to_gh-2022-10-10/devel/LatexToWorksheet.md

 == Related Project ==
  [[http://bitbucket.org/whuss/sws2tex/ | sws2tex]], [[http://user.mendelu.cz/marik/sage/skolka.pdf | Example]]<<BR>>
  Anybody want to try for the round-trip, Latex -> SWS -> Latex?

+== jsMath Safe Boxes Edit ==

+For Sage versions prior to 4.3.3.alpha0 (sagenb prior to 0.7.5) it is necessary to slightly tweak the jsMath configuration in Sage.
+It is a one-character edit.
+You can still view the sections, but "reasons" given in math displays (generally in proofs) won't render right and you will see lots of "@a()" stuff.
+This will be fixed once [[http://trac.sagemath.org/sage_trac/ticket/8202 | Trac 8202]] is merged, which is slated for Sage 4.3.2.
+So check the ticket and check your version of Sage ({{{sage --version}}}) and maybe you don't need to do this.

+The file to edit is
+{{{
+SAGE_ROOT/local/lib/python/site-packages/sagenb-0.6-py2.6.egg/sagenb/data/sage/js/jsMath.js
+}}}

+where you might have to adjust the numbering on the {{{sagenb}}} package.
+Then at line 97 (or thereabouts) make the following change
+{{{
+jsMath.safeHBoxes=1 --> jsMath.safeHBoxes=0
+}}}

+Also, these examples have a bit of a formatting problem for larger matrices (more than two rows) on my setup, but I'm uncertain if that is my problem or more general.
+A report, either way, would be appreciated if you look at these.

 == The 20% Defying Categorization ==